Polistes versicolor: Agriculture

 Each colony of P. versicolor is estimated to capture 4,015 insect preys per year.
-Thus, these yellow paper wasp colonies can prove to be a powerful strategy for pest management of herbivorous insects, especially defoliating caterpillars.
+Thus, P. versicolor colonies can prove to be a powerful strategy for pest management of herbivorous insects, especially defoliating caterpillars.
 By transferring P. versicolor to artificial shelters, these colonies can be managed and used to restore the balance between the species in agricultural ecosystems with relatively minimal costs.
 In addition to agricultural pest management, P. versicolor can also be a useful pollinator.
 These social wasps mainly feed on honeydew, fruit juices, and nectar.
-While foraging for these food supplies, especially nectar, the yellow paper wasps are able to simultaneously pollinate many flowering plants.
+While foraging for these food supplies, especially nectar, P. versicolor are able to simultaneously pollinate many flowering plants.
 They are most attracted to species of the plant family Asteraceae, which not only have a large nectar resource concealed at a depth of only a few millimeters, but also include species flowering in May and June, allowing pollen to be collected in addition to nectar.

 Stings

 P. versicolor contains relatively large amounts of 5-hydroxytryptamine (5-HT) in its venom and venom-containing body parts, such as its stinger.
 While the stinging apparatus of the larvae and pupae yield equivalent amounts of 5-HT, the stinging apparatus of the adult wasps has a much higher content of 0.87 μg of 5-HT per individual.
-But the stinging apparatus is not the sole source of 5-HT in these wasps; rather, a relatively large amount of 5-HT has also been found in the heads of the yellow paper wasp.
+But the stinging apparatus is not the sole source of 5-HT in these wasps; rather, a relatively large amount of 5-HT has also been found in the heads of P. versicolor.
 The 5-HT in this venom has been found to play at least two roles: one in defense as a pain-producing agent and the other in the distribution and penetration of the paralyzing components to vulnerable sites in the offender.
 Acetylcholine, histamine, and kinins are other factors found in the venom that assist the 5-HT in both defense and pain penetration.
 These factors work in combination to produce pain by depolarizing certain sensory nerve endings as the result of ion movements and changes in permeability.
 In addition, these proteins work to increase the rate of absorption of the paralyzing venom into tissues and body fluids.
 This results in the rapid immobilization of the animal or of the certain body parts of the animal receiving the venom.